inlets/inlets-pro/README.md

 * Docker image

-    A docker image is published at `ghcr.io/inlets/inlets-pro:0.8.1`
+    A docker image is published at `ghcr.io/inlets/inlets-pro:0.8.5`

     See the image on [GitHub Container Registry](https://github.com/orgs/inlets/packages/container/package/inlets-pro)

 ### Kubernetes

-* Kubernetes LoadBalancer integration
+* Automatic tunnel servers and clients through LoadBalancer/Ingress

     See also: [inlets-operator](https://github.com/inlets/inlets-operator)